Think Twice Before You Judge: Mixture of Dual Reasoning Experts for Multimodal Sarcasm Detection: Methodology

+Our model integrates the \textit{Internal Reasoning Expert} (\textit{IRE}), the \textit{External Reasoning Expert} (\textit{ERE}), and an \textit{adaptive gating} mechanism into \emph{every} encoder layer of the LLM.
+This layered design enables the model to dynamically combine reasoning signals derived from both original inputs and auxiliary rationales.

+\textbf{\textit{External Reasoning Expert (ERE)}:} Once the rationale $R$ is extracted from the rationale generation module, we construct a rationale-augmented input sample

+where $I$ is the image, $T$ is the original text, and $P$ is the concatenation of text and rationale.

+The $ERE$ takes as input the image $I$ and the enriched sequence $P$.
+Image features are extracted using a CLIP visual encoder:

-$\hat{T}$ contains richer and more complex semantic information than $T$, hence we pass it through the transformer layers of the encoder to leverage the deep contextual reasoning capabilities of the LLM and facilitate more sophisticated integration of external rationale signals.
+where $m$ is the number of image patches.
+The sequence $P$ contains richer semantic information than $T$ alone, so we pass it through the LLM’s transformer encoder layers to capture deeper contextual dependencies and enable sophisticated integration of external rationale signals. $P$ is embedded by the LLM embedding layer:

+where $n$ is the token length of $P$, $d_{t}$ is the LLM embedding dimension, and $H_{P}^{0}$ represents the initial embedding from the LLM that will be fed to the first encoder layer.
+To align the CLIP visual features with the LLM’s embedding space, we apply a learnable projection:

-Specifically in LLM encoder layer ${i}$, the computation of $ER$ can be formulated as:
+In encoder layer $i$, the $ERE$ output is computed as: